dantheman625/nlp_doc_info_extraction/README.md

 **5. Baseline Evaluation on Held‐out Splits**

 Before any gradient updates, the notebook instantiates a pretrained SpanBERT (or similar) sequence‐classification model via `AutoModelForSequenceClassification.from_pretrained(MODEL_NAME, num_labels=…)`.
 This “baseline model” uses the pretrained weights of the encoder with a randomly initialized classification head.
 Using the same `Trainer` configuration that will later be used for training, the baseline is evaluated on both the validation and test splits.
-Metrics—cross‐entropy loss, precision, recall, F1‐score, and accuracy—are computed and logged (e.g., to Weights & Biases).
+Cross‐entropy loss, precision, recall, F1‐score, and accuracy are computed and logged (e.g., to Weights & Biases).
 This untrained baseline helps gauge how well the pretrained encoder already captures relation cues.

 **6. Configuring the Trainer and Fine‐tuning**